SSAgov/genesys/README.md

 ![Genesys screenshot](genesys-screenshot.png)

 Genesys provides a simple way to make rich, accessible, interactive prototypes using a declarative language (HTML).
-It enables designers and UI developers to quickly create a low to high-fidelity prototypes, or even production-ready User Interface.
+It enables designers and UI developers to quickly create a low to high-fidelity prototypes, or even production-ready user interfaces.

-Genesys provides support for most major design systems like Bootstrap, Material Design, Foundation, Ionic, Tailwind, Tachyons, et. al.) and you can add many others.
+Genesys provides support for most major design systems like Bootstrap, Material Design, Foundation, Ionic, Tailwind, Tachyons, et. al.) and you can add any others.

 Additional features include multi-lingual support, automated walk-throughs, on-screen comments, A/B testing, conditional logic, animation, and more, all through markup.